MileHacker Logo

 Support Services

-Specialized services for visual or hearing impairments are few.
+Specialized services for the visually or hearing impaired are few.
 Consider bringing personal aids.

 Accessibility Tip

-Direct communication with your accommodation and any tour operators about specific accessibility necessities is the most effective way to ensure your trip is comfortable and well-supported.
+Direct communication with your accommodation and any tour operators about specific accessibility necessities is the most efficient method to ensure your trip is comfortable and well-supported.